 An experience in continuity of care begins in the first year, and is enhanced in subsequent years.
 Each PL1 is assigned to an inner city clinic site for one half-day per week throughout the three years of training.
 Here residents take on the role of primary care provider and child advocate.
-Realizing the critical role of pediatricians in child advocacy, you will find advocacy experiences woven throughout this training program.

 One block is devoted to an "Academic" experience during the PL2 and PL3 years, when residents have dedicated time for learning activities that address quality improvement, health-care delivery systems, evidence-based medicine and teaching skills.
-A second half-day per week of a continuity clinic experience is provided during the PL2 and PL3 years.
-Experience in a community practice site complements the experience in our inner-city clinic.